¸ÌéÙÖ±²¥

 • Section Prizes:

-• Every member of the winning and runner up team from each section receives ¸ÌéÙÖ±²¥ swag.
+• Every member of the winning and runner-up team from each section receives ¸ÌéÙÖ±²¥ swag.

-• The top team from each section is invited to compete at the Idea Challenge Finals on Monday, November 13 @ 5pm in the ¸ÌéÙÖ±²¥ Room.
+• The top team from each section is invited to compete at the Idea Challenge Finals on Wednesday, November 19 @ 5 pm in the ¸ÌéÙÖ±²¥ Room.

 • Idea Challenge Finals Prizes